mrisen/inet-showcases/wireless/coexistence/doc/index.rst

   The WPAN might be wasting energy for unsuccessful transmissions.
   The Wifi might overpower the WPAN, so the Wifi transmissions are received correctly even when there is interference from the WPAN.

+  - DONE It is expected that there will be collisions between the different technologies, due to the different timing parameters.
+  - DONE Regarding channel access, the Wifi might be more dominant, not giving the chance for WPAN to gain the channel.
+  - DONE As such, with the default parameters, the Wifi might starve the WPAN.
+  - The WPAN might be wasting energy for unsuccessful transmissions.
+  - DONE The Wifi might overpower the WPAN, so the Wifi transmissions are received correctly even when there is interference from the WPAN.

   **TODO: expectations here (?)**